-Men Explain Things To Me Updated Edition Paperback
+Men Explain Things To Me: Updated Edition With Two New Essays Paperback

 "This slim book—seven essays, punctuated by enigmatic, haunting paintings by Ana Teresa Fernandez—hums with power and wit."—Boston Globe

 "Feminist, frequently funny, unflinchingly honest and often scathing in its conclusions."—Salon